dheerendrasingh5191445/My-Assessment-Websites-grid-/readme.txt

 Synopsis

 This is project in which i have worked on pure html/css and made webpage.
-Then in another folder i have made the webpage using bootstrap framework.
+Then in another folder i have made the webpage using 960 grid system framework.

 Code Example